hylodoc/hyloblog-ssg/TRADEMARK.md

 ## Introduction

-This document, the "Policy," outlines the Hylodoc project's (the "Project") policy for the use of our trademarks.
+This document, the "Policy," outlines the Hyloblog project's (the "Project") policy for the use of our trademarks.
 While our software is available under a free and open source software license, the copyright license does not include an implied right or license to use our trademark.